kevinstephano/simple_dl_models/README.md

-# Models and Parts of Models to Test the Pytorch Fusion Frontends
+# Models and Model Blocks to Test the Pytorch Fusion Frontends

 ## Basic Usage